joskwon/MATH261A-project1/README.md

 ## External Resources

-**Example statement:** The final report and code were written by [your name], but the following resources were used for preliminary research:
+**Example statement:** The final report and code were written by [name]-hi, but the following resources were used for preliminary research:

 * LLM-based chatbots (ex.
 ChatGPT Edu)
 * Online forums (ex.
 Stack Overflow).